 When completing the ill structured problem in harmonic motion dynamics, number of students who are able to recognize the problem is almost equivalent to the number of students who are able to evaluate.
 The number of students who are able to evaluate is greater than the number of students who are able to implement the strategy.
 There are some students who do not identify problems based on the basic concepts of physics, do not list the known physical quantities, and do not write down the quantities that must be determined.
 In addition, there are also some students who do not make free object diagrams or sketches that illustrate the problem and do not write the formula with the right physical explanation to solve the problem.
 When students are able to evaluate, they are not able to apply the strategy very well.
 When applying the strategy, students should be able to explore the problem space so that students must know all possible alternative answers and choose the most correct strategy.
 The ability of evaluation can be seen from the ability of students choose the correct answer and able to answer the purpose of the problem.
-Generally, although several students are not able to explore the problem space but they are able to write and use the correct mathematical formula so that the answer is correct and able to perform the evaluation including very well category.
+Generally, although several students are not able to explore the answer is correct and able to perform the evaluation including very well category.